 In Armenia in 6,000 BC and Iran in 5,000 BC, the first proof of wine production was unearthed.
-The oldest winery in the world discovered to date is in Armenia, dating back to around 4,100 BC.
+The oldest winery in the world discovered to date is in the Armenian Highlands, dating to around 4,100 BC.

-At the site, vines and vinifera seeds were uncovered, as well as an antique Armenian wine press, cups, jars, and fermentation vats.
+At the site of the world's oldest winery, vines and vinifera seeds were uncovered, as well as an antique Armenian wine press for crushing grapes, cups, jars, and fermentation vats.

 Inside a 4,000-year-old citadel that spans back into the Canaanite era, archaeologists in Israel recently unearthed a stockpile of grape seeds and wine jars.

 On the other hand, these wineries have long since stopped making their ancient wines.